 But before I tell you the recipe, here is some basics about the difference between soap and detergent.

-Detergent is ” synthetic.
+Detergent is " synthetic.
 Simple.
 Some detergents are very toxic to fish and wildlife.
-Detergent are better for hard water since it react less to minerals in water.
+Detergent are better for hard water since it react less to minerals in the water.

 Soap is naturally derived and is safe for the environment.
 The drawback of using soap is it reacts with minerals in water, and depending on whether you have hard water or soft water, it may leave an insoluble film on dishes.

 You may wonder if it's more eco-friendly to wash dishes by using the dishwasher.
 I have great news for you divas.